heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 except the actual travel costs.
 We also know how much distance a vehicle can cover between two stops `A` and `B`, based on the time it takes to get from `A` to `B` and the average speed of the vehicle.

+# Future plans

+### Multi-line stopnames

+Currently the tables are read line for line, and every line of a single table has unique y-coordinates.
+To properly detect and support stops spanning multiple lines, one possible implementation would be to simply merge stop columns, such that each field in the column is merged with the next one, iff the fields row does not contain any data fields.
+However this approach does come at the cost of only supporting those multi-line-stops, where the first row of each stop contains data fields.
+If the data is centered vertically instead, this implementation would result in incorrect stop names.

+æ Possible implementation. + image?

+### Integrity checks

+The time data from the tables is checked for neither continuity nor monotony.
+This may result in

+æ this would help how?
+What do we do with tables where this happens? æ also: how does this even happen?

+### Transposed timetables (stops as columns)

+Timetables using columns to display the stops, i.e. the stops are on the top of the table and the routes are written left to right, are unsupported.
+This style is widely used in in north america.
+One possible approach to this style would be to simply transpose the PDFTable.

+æ does this truly work?

+### Vertical characters.

+Another problem that often occurs with transposed timetables, is the existence of vertical characters.
+While in the normal/(every line is a stop and columns are routes)-style the number of stops can be onsiderably high, for the transposed style the number of stops is limited by the length of the stop names.
+To mitigate this and allow for longer routes, the stops are typically written at an angle (usually between 30 and 90 degrees).

+ææ Possible implementation?

+### Time

 # BBB {#bbb}